 - Infection.
 Nonablative laser resurfacing can cause a flare-up of the herpes virus.

 - Changes in skin color.
-If you have tanned or darker skin, nonablative laser resurfacing can cause your skin to become temporarily darker (hyperpigmentation).
+Nonablative laser resurfacing can cause treated skin to become temporarily darker than it was before treatment (hyperpigmentation).

 - Mild swelling and redness.
 Swelling and redness typically last only hours or days.

 Laser resurfacing isn't for everyone.
 Your doctor might caution against laser resurfacing if you: